kumahq/kuma-website/docs/README.md

 :::

 ::: slot step-1-content
-### Download and Install Konvoy CP
+### Download and Install Kuma CP
-To get started you can download Konvoy and install it using the Konvoy CLI application: &#96;konvoyctl&#96;.
+To get started you can download Kuma and install it using the Kuma CLI application: &#96;Kumactl&#96;.
 :::

 ::: slot step-1-code-block
 ```
-$ konvoyctl install control-plane | kubectl apply -f
+$ Kumactl install control-plane | kubectl apply -f
 ```
 :::

 ::: slot step-2-content
 ### Install the sidecar Envoy DP
-Once Konvoy is up and running, it's now time to install the Envoy sidecars - that Konvoy will later orchestrate - next to any service we want to include into our Service Mesh.
+Once Kuma is up and running, it's now time to install the Envoy sidecars - that Kuma will later orchestrate - next to any service we want to include into our Service Mesh.
 :::

 ::: slot step-2-code-block
 ```
-$ konvoyctl install data-plane | kubectl apply -f
+$ Kumactl install data-plane | kubectl apply -f
 ```
 :::

 ::: slot step-3-content
 ### Apply Policies
 Congratulations, your Service Mesh is up and running.
-We can now instruct Konvoy to enhance our Service Mesh with powerful policies like mTLS.
+We can now instruct Kuma to enhance our Service Mesh with powerful policies like mTLS.
 :::

 ::: slot step-3-code-block
 ```
-$ konvoyctl create policy \
+$ Kumactl create policy \
   --name mtls \
   --conf topology=hybrid
 ```